×

 We asked foreigners in Mexico what appliances are typically included in a rental, and, if there is anything else included or not included that a newcomer would not expect.
 Replies included...

 "Expats can search for homes in Mexico by using online real estate websites, such as Inmuebles24, Lamudi, and Vivanuncios, which offer a wide selection of properties for sale and rent.
 Additionally, expats can contact local real estate agents who specialize in helping foreigners find homes in Mexico.
 Expats can also search for homes in Mexico by attending open houses and visiting neighborhoods to get a better feel for the area.
-Finally, expats can join online expat forums and ask for advice from other expats who have already gone through the process of finding a home in Mexico," wrote one expat who made the move to Mexico.
+Finally, expats can join online expat forums and ask for advice from other expats who have already gone through the process of finding a home in Mexico," said one in Mexico.

 About the Author